PiDockMedia/audiobookshelf-tools/DATAFLOW.md

 2. Ready for AI Scan
    - The script extracts all available metadata (embedded, folder, supporting files) and creates a JSONL entry for the book.
    - The book's status in the DB is updated to 'ready_for_ai'.
+   - An AI ready prompt.md file is also created which contains a comprehensive prompt to pass to the AI to process the uploaded JSONL file, analyze the information and gather or confirm additional information from Audiobook resources to identify or confirm existing and additional information to be used to populate the JSONL file that the AI generates.
+   - The AI delivers the JSONL with the analyzed data.

 3. AI Scan Returned
+   - The AI created JSON is dropped in the input/ai_bundles directory to be processed on the next run.
    - When an AI response is available (either simulated or real), the script updates the DB entry to 'ai_returned'.
    - If the AI cannot determine metadata, the status is set to 'ai_failed', and the book is flagged for manual intervention.